zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 * Target must allow for static IP address assignment.
 (AWS won't work!)
 * You have SSH'd into the Target once and accepted its host-key in your:
   **~/.ssh/known_hosts**
+* Ensure that 'Defaults env_reset' is commented out of /etc/sudoers
+* Ensure that 'requiretty' is commented out of /etc/sudoers

 Setup Instructions
 =====================